-Transferring a forest estate to the next generation
+Selling a forest to the next generation

-Selling a forest estate to the next generation is the most tax-efficient way of transferring forest property to the next generation.
-The transferor will receive the selling price net without any tax consequences.
-The successor is entitled to a forest deduction in timber sales tax, which reduces the tax levied on timber sales proceeds.
-If the forest's growing stock is large, you can in many cases use the income from timber sales to repay your loan.
+Selling is the most tax-efficient way of passing a forest property on to the next generation.
+In a sales transaction between two close relatives, the seller can be exempt from taxes on capital gains.
+The successor is entitled to a forest deduction in timber sales tax, which reduces the tax on timber sales proceeds.
+If the forest's logging potential is significant, you can in many cases use the income from timber sales to repay your loan.